aws-samples/amazon-chime-sdk-click-to-call/README.md

 This will run a bash script to determine optional context for the deployment.

 - If the Asterisk component will be deployed
 - The allowed domain name for Amazon Cognito signup.
+If a domain is entered, only email addresses with the chosen domain will be allowed to register an account with Cognito.
+If no domain is entered, any email address can be used.
+Domain should be entered as `example.com`.

 Alternatively, these can be entered via directly:
 `yarn cdk deploy --context AsteriskDeploy=[y|n] --context AllowedDomain=<DOMAIN_ALLOWED_TO_REGISTER> -O site/src/cdk-outputs.json`